NellyNel520/LDA4.0/README.md

 The main goal of this project is to provide a robust and scalable E-commerce solution with a user-friendly interface and efficient management capabilities for administrators.

+##### ***Deployment***
+The E-commerce App itself was deployed and can be viewed [here](https://londondiorapparel-4-0.onrender.com )

+The Admin Dashboard was deployed and can be view [here](https://admin-lda4-0.onrender.com/)

+* Admin dashboard is restricted to admin users only.
+In order to view the applications complete functionality, use the login info below
+    * Email: admin@email.com
+    * Password: 1234

 ***

 #### ***Technologies Used***